High School Academics

 Inclusion in the Academy of Notre Dame de Namur Chapter of the National Honor Society is offered to junior and senior students who have a cumulative grade point average of 3.90 for four semesters (juniors) or six semesters (seniors).
 To be included in NHS, students must also demonstrate leadership, scholarship, service and character, be active in at least three activities/sports, and live the spirit of the Honor Code.
 Learn more about the National Honor Society.

-Four students are selected by a faculty committee to take one course each semester at a neighboring college during their senior year.
+Two students are selected by a faculty committee to take two courses each semester at a neighboring college during their senior year.
 Selection is based on the students' academic records, essay applications and two faculty recommendations.

 Members of the senior class who are not involved with the current three-day Kairos retreat spend two days at an off-campus site, learning about careers that interest them.
 They return to school on the third day to share their experiences.